Hogfeldt/bioconda_recipe_gen/docs/development/experiments.rst

 running `bioconda-utils build` with the recipe resulted in a successful build, as this is how a recipe should be used to make a conda package.

-Note: We filtered out all packages that didn't get a successful built with `bioconda-utils build` given its own recipe, before running it on BiRG.
-(E.g. blacklisted packages)
+Note: Before running the packages on BiRG, we filtered out all packages that didn't get a successful built with `bioconda-utils build` given its own recipe (E.g. blacklisted packages)

 +++++++
 Results